-Editor’s Note: If you have gemstone and silver jewelry please consult our Gemstone Care Guide.
+Editor's note: If you have gemstone and silver jewelry please consult ourgemstone jewelry care guide.
 Keep in mind that pearls require special care.
-Make sure you’ve accurately identified any gemstones in your pieces first before choosing the best cleaning method for your jewelry.
+Make sure you've accurately identified any gemstones in your pieces first before choosing the best cleaning method for your jewelry.

 What is the Best Lap for Polishing Sapphire?